AnimaVR/NeuroSync_Player/README.md

 ### Switching Between Local and Non-Local API

 The player can connect to either the **local API** or the **alpha API** depending on your needs.
 To switch between the two, simply change the boolean value in the `utils/neurosync/neurosync_api_connect.py` file:

+### **12/03/2025 Local Real-Time API Toy**

+[Realtime AI endpoint server](https://github.com/AnimaVR/NeuroSync_Real-Time_API) that combines tts and neurosync generations available.

+Includes code for various helpful AI endpoints (stt, tts, embedding, vision) to use with the player, or your own projects.
+Be mindful of licences for your use case.

+**Demo Build**: [Download the demo build](https://drive.google.com/drive/folders/1q-CYauPqyWfvs8NamW4QuC1H1r02RYMQ?usp=sharing) to test NeuroSync with an Unreal Project (aka, free realistic AI companion when used with llm_to_face.py *wink* )

+## Talk to a NeuroSync prototype live on Twitch : [Visit Mai](https://www.twitch.tv/mai_anima_ai)